 Broadcast News Analysts

 Although broadcast news analysts may deliver news and weather reports on the air, they primarily provide an in-depth analysis of various topics for their listeners and viewers.
-The U.S. Bureau of Labor Statistics (BLS) predicted that broadcast news analysts would experience a 2% decline in employment, and that overall employment for correspondents, news analysts and reporters would decline by 13% from 2014-2024 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicted that broadcast news analysts would experience a 1% increase in employment, and that overall employment for correspondents, news analysts and reporters would decline by 10% from 2018-2028 (www.bls.gov).
 The BLS also noted that reporters and news analysts would have tougher competition for jobs at larger newspapers or other media outlets; however, websites, online newspapers and other new media are providing a growing number of opportunities.
-Median annual salaries for broadcast news analysts were approximately $65,530 in May of 2015.
+Median annual salaries for broadcast news analysts were approximately $66,880 in May of 2018.